Everything you need to know about a EU VAT registration number

 Generally, non-resident companies must register for VAT immediately.
 Resident companies’ VAT registration thresholds are here.
 Another exception is e-commerce companies which have a special distance selling VAT registration threshold regime.

-How do companies get a European VAT number
+How do companies get a European VAT number?

 Once the obligation to VAT register has been established, the process can begin.
 As a basic, companies must be VAT (EU companies) or tax (non-EU companies) registered.
 They will then be required to complete and submit a local VAT registration form, along with supporting documentation.
-The application form will more often than not be in the local language.
+The application form will often be in the local language.
 EU countries have become increasingly reluctant to provide document translations as this can create misunderstandings.

 Typically, a company will be required to provide the following supporting documentation: